 Ommetaphobia is an extreme fear of the eyes and is a common phobia.
 Fear of becoming blind is also common, and it is more common among people who are experiencing vision issues already.
 This can increase anxiety and stress levels, which can actually elevate the risk and progression of vision loss.

 PTSD develops after a person experiences a particularly traumatizing event, typically one that was life-threatening either to the person directly or something they witnessed.
 Vision loss is not generally considered a traumatic event; however, it can be caused by trauma.
 Research finds that between 4 percent and 50 percent of people who are visually impaired also have PTSD.
+Research finds that between 4 percent and 50 percent of people who are visually impaired also have PTSD.

-Treatment for Eye Issues
+Treatment for Vision Impairment

 Vision impairment is often related to medical health conditions, such as diabetes, and treating the condition can help to preserve your eyesight.
 Vision issues can be treated through: